lmaotrigine/Robo-VJ/README.md

 # Robo-VJ

-A personal bot that runs on Discord.
+A personal bot that runs on Discord, originally designed for online quizzes.

 ## Running